Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Westin Hapuna Beach

 I once met a guy who was staying at the Mauna Kea while my wife and I were staying at the Hapuna Beach.
 We chatted for a bit and he told me “you know, I actually wanted to stay at the Westin, but I couldn’t bear the thought of using my 50K certs on a 35K property.”
-He was so focused on maximizing two expiring certs that he chose a property he liked less in order to get better value…and enjoyed 1/3 of his yearly vacation less because it.
+He was so focused on maximizing two expiring free night certificates that he chose a property he liked less in order to get better value…and enjoyed 1/3 of his yearly vacation less because it.
 I’ve certainly done the same thing over the years, if not quite so obviously, and it’s something that I try to keep in mind now.

 a city with water and a body of water

-2) Don’t let FOMO kill the joy of earning OR burning.
+2) Don’t let FOMO kill the joy of earning OR burning

-Just because there’s a first class cabin doesn’t mean that business isn’t still a whale of a time.
+Just because there’s a first class cabin doesn’t mean that business isn’t still a whale of a good time.

 a tower with fireworks in the sky